Chadtech/resume/readme.md

 # Install and Run
-You will need gulp installed to run this project.
+You will need to have gulp installed on your machine to run this project.

 Type..
 ```